-- Educate yourself on the disease of alcoholism and treatment options that exist near you.
+- Educate yourself on the disease and treatment options that exist near you.

-- Consider seeking out support for yourself via a therapist or support group, such as Al-Anon, which is a self-help program for family members of substance abusers.
+- Consider seeking out support for yourself via a therapist or support group, such as Al-Anon, a self-help program for family members of substance abusers.

-- If at any time you feel unsafe physically or emotionally in your home or at the hands of your husband who may be under the influence of alcohol, seek immediate professional help.
+- If at any time you feel unsafe physically or emotionally in your home when your husband is under influence of alcohol, seek immediate professional help.
 Do not try to diffuse the situation by yourself.

-- Keep up with the family schedule regardless of whether or not your husband is participating in normal family functions.
-This can help to keep a sense of normalcy and balance at home to ease stress and tension.
+- Keep up with the family schedule regardless to keep a sense of normalcy and balance at home.

 Once your husband has agreed to treatment, the real work begins—not only for him but for you as well.
 As you work through this new way of life, you may experience feelings of doubt, anger, resentment or sadness.
 This is completely normal and okay.
 But remember to be kind to yourself and don’t blame yourself for his actions or behaviors.